stevekirks/sql-bulk-copy-merge/README.md

 ﻿# SQL Bulk Copy & Merge

-This library aims to make easier and more efficient specific workflows in .NET that copy table data between SQL databases.
+This library aims to make easier specific workflows in .NET that copy table data between SQL Server databases.

 SQLBulkCopy is useful to copy between databases, but truncating the destination table each time before copying is not always possible or efficient.
 An alternative workflow is to use SQLBulkCopy to copy to a temporary table and then run SQL MERGE between the temporary table and target.